Who are Germany's extreme-right group 'the Third Path'? | DW | 25.10.2021

 Members of the neo-Nazi party the Third Path were stopped over the weekend attempting to turn themselves into an anti-migrant border patrol.
 Who is the small but very active extremist group?

-The small German neo-Nazi party the Third Path, which numbers just a few hundred members, attracted international at the weekend when it rallied people to the German-Polish border in the state of Brandenburg in an attempt to stop migrants entering the country.
+The small German neo-Nazi party the Third Path, which numbers just a few hundred members, attracted international attention this weekend when it rallied people to the German-Polish border in the state of Brandenburg in an attempt to stop migrants entering the country.

 Police seized a number of weapons from the more than 50 people it stopped — including pepper spray, batons, a machete and a bayonet — and ordered them to clear the border area.

-The Third Path was founded in September 2013 in Heidelberg, southwestern Germany, as a splinter party from the far-right nationalist National Democratic Party (NPD).The party's founder and national leader is a former NPD official who fell out with the party over its ideological direction.
+The Third Path was founded in the southwestern German city of Heidelberg in September 2013 as a splinter of the far-right nationalist National Democratic Party (NPD).The party's founder and national leader is Klaus Armstroff, a former NPD official who fell out with the party over its ideological direction.

 Armstroff is reported to have actively recruited members from a neo-Nazi group known as Freies Netz Süd (Free Network South), which was active in Bavaria before being banned in 2014.
 Armstroff is considered well-connected, with ties to neo-Nazi groups outside the political system.

-Counter-demonstration: Anti-far right protesters held a vigil against the ultra-right Third Path vigilantes in Guben at the weekend
+Counter-demonstration: Antifa protesters held a vigil against the ultra-right Third Path vigilantes in Guben this weekend

-In its latest report,the German domestic intelligence agency, the Verfassungsschutz (BfV), says the party has only 600 members across Germany, but this is deliberate: the Third Path considers itself a small hardcore unit that has less interest in expanding membership than in political activism.
+In its latest report, Germany's domestic intelligence agency, the Federal Office for the Protection of the Constitution (BfV), says the party has only 600 members across Germany, but this is deliberate: the Third Path considers itself a small hardcore unit that has less interest in expanding membership than engaging in political activism.

 The party is considered affiliated with the "left-wing" branch of historical Nazi ideology and is in favor of nationalizing all of Germany's key industries, as well as its public services and social welfare, banks, and major companies.